-This 71-acre preserved tract of pine and hardwood forest along Spring Creek is often referred to as "The Little Thicket."
+This 71-acre tract of forest along Spring Creek is often referred to as "The Little Thicket."
 It is home to numerous plant and animal species.
 Open year-round for self-guided exploration.
 Naturalist events held yearly.
 Free.
-1122 Pruitt Road in Spring.
-Shenandoah Conve...
+1122 Pruitt Road in Spring. www.springcreekgreenway.org

 Plan your Texas trip then take your Passport with you.